zenglab-pku/TARDIS/docs/source/index.rst

 Refer to our `SPAC-seq analysis tutorial <https://github.com/pkuTrasond/SPAC-seq/tree/master>`, it offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Usage` section for further information, including how to :ref:`Installation` the project.

 .. note::